Systems Neural Engineering Laboratory

 His research interests focus on understanding the mechanisms of higher order cognitive functions in humans and non-human primates, such as decision-making, motor learning and motor control.
 In the recent years, he has extended his research to clinical studies in patients with brain and spinal cord injuries, including intracortical Brain-Machine Interface in individuals with tetraplegia, functional ultrasound imaging in the patients who undergo surgery for treating brain and spinal cord disorders.

-Kofi Agyeman, MSc
+Kofi Agyeman, PhD

 PhD student | Bioengineering UC Riverside